 Are you telling a story about good and evil?
 Well, show the audience a moment when good confronts evil right at the start.

 Your exposition is not just about introducing your setting and your main characters' background information.
 It’s also about introducing the values at play in your story.

 Then, when you start with these values and keep them in mind throughout the rest of your story, you’ll find the story comes together.

-Stories can feel slow and boring during the exposition, even when they’re by great authors.
+Stories can feel slow and boring during the exposition, even when they’re written by great authors.
 But they can really drag when inexperienced authors make the mistake of thinking the exposition is just to introduce characters, provide backstory, and develop their world.

 No. Please, dear writer, do not do this.